luksgrin/huffold-eth/README.md

 yarn deploy
 ```

 This command deploys a test smart contract to the local network.
-The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
+The Huff contract is located in `packages/foundry/contracts/huff` and can be modified to suit your needs.
+The `yarn deploy` command uses the minimal deploy script located in `packages/foundry/script` to deploy the contract to the network.
 You can also customize the deploy script.

 4. On a third terminal, start your NextJS app: